All posts

 This setup is appropriate for early-stage products.
 It becomes a structural condition when revenue scales past the assumptions the setup was designed for.

 The LLC that was formed in Delaware or Wyoming for speed may not align with where the founder lives, where customers are located, or where the business actually operates.
-The single bank account that was simple to manage may become the sole financial rail for a business generating significant cross-border revenue.
+The single bank account that was simple to manage may become the sole financial rail for a business generating significant cross-border revenue — a risk the banking redundancy guide maps in detail.
 The Stripe account that processed initial payments may now be the single point of failure for the entire operation.

 Each of these was the right decision at the time.
 The structural question is whether the assumptions behind those decisions still hold.